business-science/timetk/cran-comments.md

 ## Release Summary
-This is the fourth release of `timekit` for CRAN review.
-Minor changes were made to incorporate feature requests and clean up DESCRIPTION.
+This is the first release of `timetk` for CRAN review.
+The package was formerly called `timekit`, and the major change is the name.

 ## Test environments